 Most Commonly Broken Texas Traffic Laws

-Traffic laws are in place for a reason – they ensure that everyone operates their vehicle safely.
-Unfortunately, there are times when careless or negligent drivers get behind the wheel of a vehicle, violate traffic laws, and cause accidents and serious personal injury cases.
-Very rarely do vehicle accidents occur without a violation of a traffic law happening first.
+Traffic laws are in place for a reason – they ensure that everyone operates their vehicle safely and responsibly.
+Unfortunately, there are times when careless drivers get behind the wheel of a car, violate traffic laws, and cause accidents that result in severe personal injury cases.
+Very rarely do vehicle accidents occur without a traffic law violation having occurred first.
 Here, we want to discuss some of the most commonly broken traffic state laws in Texas.

 Running a Red Light